 Gaucho Green Dot is a campus initiative focused on preventing sexual assault, relationship violence, and stalking by mobilizing proactive and active bystanders.
 Green Dot is a nationwide initiative that has been adopted by campuses across the country and utilizes research-informed and evidence-based approaches to ending violence by training students on how to effectively intervene as a bystander.
 The Green Dot Strategy is an innovative approach to violence prevention.
 Green Dot harnesses the power of individual choices to shift social norms, resulting in broad-based culture change.
 Green Dot is based on a wealth of interdisciplinary research including social change theory, diffusion of innovation, communication, marketing, bystander intervention, and perpetration patterns.
-(Adapted from Alteristic.org, creators of the Green Dot Strategy)
+(Cited from Alteristic.org, creators of the Green Dot Strategy)

 A Green Dot is any choice, behavior, or action that promotes safety for everyone and communicates intolerance for interpersonal violence on and off campus.
 A Green Dot is ANYTHING you can do to make our community safer.
 Here you will be introduced to red dots and green dots and what they may look like on our campus or in our community.

 Green dots are divided into two categories: reactive and proactive.
 Reactive green dots are things people can do to intervene in a red dot situation.
 Proactive green dots are things people can do to prevent interpersonal violence from happening.
 Here you will learn more about the reactive and proactive green dots, the 3 D's of bystander intervention, and how you can become an active bystander on campus and in your community.